jcherven/jummidark.vim/README.md

 This fork adds:

+- If using neovim, active window is indicated by background color
 - Native statusbar colors for users who don't use plugins like Airline, Powerline, etc.
 - Tabline, tab, and border colors that make split boundaries more clear
 - Cursor, cursorline, and number column colors